Parents and teachers protest the return of in-person schooling with car rally

 Many are also worried the coronavirus will spread quickly in schools.

-“I’m not willing to risk the health, the future, or the life of my children,” said Inoska Quezada, whose sons are enrolled at Providence Schools.
+“I’m not willing to risk the health, the future, or the life of my children,” said Inoska Quezada, whose sons are enrolled in the Providence Public School District.
 “It’s a science experiment that’s going fail.”

-She says because Providence Schools were already failing last year, they are not properly equipped to protect students during a pandemic.
+She said because PPSD was already failing last year, the district is not properly equipped to protect students during a pandemic.

 “Buildings are in disrepair,” said Quezada.
 “The schools were already overcrowded 105%.
 The ventilation is poor.
 My son last year was in the library because he couldn’t be in his class.”